The GPU benchmarks hierarchy 2024: Ten years of graphics card hardware tested and ranked

 GPU Benchmarks Ranking 2024

 For our latest GPU benchmarks, we've tested nearly every GPU released in the past seven years, plus some extras, at 1080p medium and 1080p ultra, and sorted the table by the 1080p ultra results.
 Where it makes sense, we also test at 1440p ultra and 4K ultra.
-All of the scores are scaled relative to the top-ranking 1080p ultra card, which in our new suite is the RTX 4090 — especially at 4K and 1440p.
+All the scores are scaled relative to the top-ranking 1080p ultra card, which in our suite is the RTX 4090 — especially at 4K and 1440p.

 You can also see the above summary chart showing the relative performance of the cards we've tested across the past several generations of hardware at 1080p ultra — swipe through the above gallery if you want to see the 1080p medium, 1440p, and 4K ultra images.
-There are a few missing options (e.g., the GT 1030, RX 550, and several Titan cards), but otherwise, it's basically complete.
+There are a few missing options (e.g., the GT 1030, RX 550, and several Titan cards), but otherwise it's basically complete.
 Note that we also have data in the table below for some of the other older GPUs.

 The eight games we're using for our standard GPU benchmarks hierarchy are Borderlands 3 (DX12), Far Cry 6 (DX12), Flight Simulator (DX11 Nvidia, DX12 AMD/Intel), Forza Horizon 5 (DX12), Horizon Zero Dawn (DX12), Red Dead Redemption 2 (Vulkan), Total War Warhammer 3 (DX11), and Watch Dogs Legion (DX12).
 The fps score is the geometric mean (equal weighting) of the eight games.
 Note that the specifications column links directly to our original review for the various GPUs.